Templated Anisotropic Analyses of the LISA Galactic Foreground: Methods

 We employ a simple model of the LISA detector noise contributions: a combination of position and acceleration noise spectra ($S_p$ and $S_a$, respectively) as given in \citet{amaro-seoane_laser_2017}:

-For further details on the LISA noise model in \blip, refer to \citet{banagiri_mapping_2021}.
+\ed{All analyses in this work employ log-uniform priors on $N_p$ and $N_a$, such that $\pi(\log_{10}N_p) = \mathcal{U}(-44,-39)$ and $\pi(\log_{10}N_a) = \mathcal{U}(-51,-46)$.} For further details on the LISA noise model in \blip, refer to \citet{banagiri_mapping_2021}.
 It is worth noting that LISA noise is expected to be significantly more complex in reality; as such the precision of the spectral parameter posteriors presented in \S\ref{sec:results} should not be taken as representative of what we expect to see when LISA flies.
 More sophisticated treatments of the LISA instrumental noise are in development \citep[e.g.,][and discussions therein]{littenberg_prototype_2023,bayle_unified_2023, hartwig_stochastic_2023, pagone_noise_2024} and can be incorporated in future.